 Q: Can I adopt if I do not live in the greater Charlotte area?

 A: We do allow out of area adoptions.
-However, if we have comparable competing applications, the local applicants will get priority.
+However, if we have comparable competing adoption interest forms, the local applicants will get priority.
 Out of area adoptions may take a little longer as we will need to find someone in the area to complete the home visit.

 Q: What does the adoption fee include?